 - Give a unique (case-sensitive) name to your Motif.
 This name is used as value wherever theme variable (\$THEME) or translation marker (=THEME=) is.
 Optionally, you can add a description about inspiration and concepts behind your work. - Use the location 'trunk/Identity/Themes/Motifs/\$THEME/' to store your work.
 If it doesn't exist create it.
 Note that this require you to have previous commit access in CentOS Artwork Repository. - The CentOS Project is using the blue color (#204c8d) as base color for its corporate visual identity.
-Use such base corporate color information as much as possible in your artistic motif designs. - Try to make your design fit one of the theme models. - Feel free to make your art enterprise-level and beautiful. - Add the following information on your artwork (both in a visible design area and document metadata): - The name (or logo) of your artistic motif. - The copyright sentence: Copyright (C) YEAR YOURNAME - license under which the work The is released.
-All CentOS • Art under works are released Creative Common Share-Alike License 3.0(http://creativecommons.org/licenses/by-sa/3.0/).
+Use such base corporate color information as much as possible in your artistic motif designs. - Try to make your design fit one of the theme models. - Feel free to make your art enterprise-level and beautiful. - Add the following information on your artwork (both in a visible design area and document metadata): - The name (or logo) of your artistic motif. - The copyright sentence: Copyright (C) YEAR YOURNAME - released.
+The license under which the work is All CentOS Art released under Creative Common Share-Alike works are License 3.0(http://creativecommons.org/licenses/by-sa/3.0/).